Skip to main content

 8. Select columns to display.

-When the app runs, users can adjust temperature_threshold to make filtering more or less sensitive.
+When the analysis runs, users can adjust temperature_threshold to make filtering more or less sensitive.

 Best practices